Marker Logo

 1. Khe Sanh Bridge and Khe Sanh Historical Marker

 I am a Survivor of the Khe Sanh Siege and live in the red and white house just due north of the bridge on top of the hill surrounded by a box canyon.
 I was instrumental in contacting Ms. Delaney Baros and Mr. Johnny Gallegos, both of whom worked for the New Mexico State Highway Dept. in Milan,NM.
 We worked together in an effort to get both the Khe Sanh Bridge and the Khe Sanh Historical Marker established.
-We never took the credit, but as age is catching up, I had to confess.
-My two
+We never took the credit, but as age is catching up,

-Photographed By Chris English, November 11, 2013
+Photographed by Chris English, November 11, 2013

-grandchildren and I were high above on the mesa overlooking the construction of the new overpass, when the thought of naming this bridge overtook me.
+I had to confess.
+My two grandchildren and I were high above on the mesa overlooking the construction of the new overpass, when the thought of naming this bridge overtook me.
 I wanted to dedicate it to the many who paid the ultimate price.
 I also wanted to keep the spirits, memories and stories of the many who served at Khe Sanh.
 I say this to help with my own PTSB of which I am a 100% disabled.
 Someday I hope, before I die, that the two state markers become National Markers.
 Someday I hope to see a flag flying high at the sites.
 SEMPER FI Note To Editor only visible by Contributor and editor

 — Submitted June 4, 2014, by Harold Edward Lockwood of Seama Village, New Mexico.

-Photographed By Chris English, November 11, 2013
+Photographed by Chris English, November 11, 2013

-5. View E, The Battle of Khe Sanh Vietnam, 1968 Marker
+3. Battle of Khe Sanh Vietnam Marker

-Photographed By Chris English, November 11, 2013
+Photographed by Chris English, November 11, 2013

-6. View W., The Battle of Khe Sanh Vietnam, 1968 Marker
+4. Battle of Khe Sanh Vietnam Marker

-The Battle of Khe Sanh Memorial Overpass image.
+Battle of Khe Sanh Memorial Overpass image.
 Click for full size.

-Photographed By Chris English, March 18, 2014
+Photographed by Chris English, March 18, 2014

-7. The Battle of Khe Sanh Memorial Overpass
+5. Battle of Khe Sanh Memorial Overpass

 m=70175